Ankarin/shopify-agent/TRACKING_SETUP.md

 - `businessHoursEnd`: End hour in 24h format (default: 17)

 **chats**
-- `customerEmail`: Stores email when customer provides it
+- `customerEmail`: Stores email from pre-chat form
-- `customerPhone`: Stores phone when customer provides it
+- `customerPhone`: Legacy field (no longer used, replaced by email)
 - `messageCount`: Total messages in conversation
 - `escalated`: 1 if conversation was escalated to human
 - `resolved`: 1 if conversation was resolved by bot